Reports prsindia.org

 Exam Summary

-The article details the key recommendations of the 16th Finance Commission (Chair: Dr. Arvind Panagariya), whose report was tabled in Parliament on February 1, 2026, for the period 2026-27 to 2030-31.
-The Commission recommended maintaining the states' share in the divisible pool of central taxes at 41%.
-Significant changes were made to the criteria for devolution, introducing 'Contribution to GDP' and redefining 'Income Distance', 'Demographic Performance', and 'Forest' parameters, while discontinuing 'Tax and Fiscal Efforts'.
-The report also recommended grants-in-aid worth Rs 9.47 lakh crore for local bodies (rural and urban) and disaster management, discontinuing revenue deficit, sector-specific, and state-specific grants.
-It outlined a fiscal roadmap, including targets for central and state fiscal deficits (3.5% of GDP for Centre by 2030-31, 3% of GSDP for states) and a strict discontinuation of off-budget borrowings.
-Further recommendations covered power-sector reforms (DISCOM privatization), subsidy rationalization, and Public Sector Enterprise reforms (review, closure, and disinvestment of inactive/underperforming SPSEs).
+The 16th Finance Commission (FC) report, chaired by Dr. Arvind Panagariya, was tabled in Parliament for the 2026-31 period.
+Key recommendations include maintaining states' share in the divisible pool of central taxes at 41%.
+The report details revised criteria for devolution, introducing 'Contribution to GDP' and adjusting weights for 'Income Distance', 'Population (2011)', 'Demographic Performance', 'Area', and 'Forest'.
+It recommends grants worth Rs 9.47 lakh crore for local bodies and disaster management, while discontinuing revenue deficit, sector-specific, and state-specific grants.
+The report also outlines a fiscal roadmap, suggesting a 3.5% fiscal deficit target for the Centre by 2030-31 and 3% for states, advocating against off-budget borrowings.
+Further recommendations cover power-sector reforms (DISCOM privatization), rationalization of subsidy expenditure, and public sector enterprise reforms.

-GS Paper 2: Polity and Governance (Functions and responsibilities of the Union and the States, issues and challenges pertaining to the federal structure; Devolution of powers and finances up to local levels and challenges therein; Finance Commission – its role, functions, and recommendations).
-GS Paper 3: Economy (Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment; Government Budgeting; Fiscal Policy, Fiscal Federalism; Infrastructure: Energy (Power sector reforms); Investment models (Disinvestment, PSE reforms); Disaster Management).
+GS Paper 2: Functions and responsibilities of the Union and the States, issues and challenges pertaining to the federal structure, devolution of powers and finances up to local levels and challenges therein.
+Constitutional bodies.
+GS Paper 3: Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.
+Government Budgeting.
+Fiscal policy and public finance.

 Exam Themes